mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.2.4 =
+* Fixed a bug with the Fix Customize Page tool.
+* Added example sites to the readme.txt file.

 = 1.2.3 =
 * Fixed a bug with the Fix Customize Page tool.